| home | catalogue | history | references | appendix |

 were received with ringing cheers by the crowd.

-less expert failed to throw themselves on the crest, and slid back into
+expert failed to throw themselves on the crest, and slid back into smooth

-smooth water, or were caught in the combers, which were fully ten feet
+water, or were caught in the combers, which were fully ten feet high, and

-high, and after being rolled over and over, ignominiously disappeared amidst
+after being rolled over and over, ignominiously disappeared amidst roars

-held my breath in terror, thinking the creatures were smothered or dashed
+my breath in terror, thinking the creatures were smothered or dashed to

-to pieces, and then in a few seconds I saw the dark heads of the objects
+pieces, and then in a few seconds I saw the dark heads of the objects of

 the swimmers to wonderful exploits.

-apparently by a mere effort of the will In the deep basin of the Wailuku
+by a mere effort of the will In the deep basin of the Wailuku River, a

-River, a little below the Falls, the maidens swim, float, and dive with
+little below the Falls, the maidens swim, float, and dive with garlimds

-garlimds of flowers round their heads and throats.
-The more furious and
+of flowers round their heads and throats.
+The more furious and agitated

-agitated the water is, the greater the excitement, and the love of these
+the water is, the greater the excitement, and the love of these watery

-fat men with their hair streaked with grey, balancing themselves on their
+men with their hair streaked with grey, balancing themselves on their narrow

-narrow surf-boards, and riding the surges shorewards with as much enjoyment
+surf-boards, and riding the surges shorewards with as much enjoyment as

 BOARD SURF-RIDING